ycm-core/YouCompleteMe/README.md

 Use the [delimitMate][] plugin instead.
 It does the same thing without conflicting with YCM.

+### Is there some sort of YCM mailing list?
+I have questions

+If you have questions about the plugin or need help, please use the [ycm-users][] mailing list, _don't_ create issues on the tracker.
+The tracker is for bug reports and feature requests.

 Contact
 -------

+If you have questions about the plugin or need help, please use the [ycm-users][] mailing list.

-If you have questions, bug reports, suggestions, etc. please use the [issue tracker][tracker].
-The latest version is available at
+If you have bug reports or feature suggestions, please use the [issue tracker][tracker].

+The latest version of the plugin is available at
 <http://valloric.github.io/YouCompleteMe/>.

 The author's homepage is <http://val.markovic.io>.